jamalsoueidan/giv-et-tilbud/README.md

 ## Tech

-I'm using Heroku Cloud, because they make it easy to deploy and scale web applications, and everything can be customized through the command-line interface or application interface.
+I'm using Heroku in Cloud, Node in Backend and React on the Frontend.

 ### Backend